justinorringer/EvaluationScholar/Wiki-ToDo-and-Notes.md

 Additions:
 - Define testing strategies
+- For cases, make wireframes and add to wiki
 - Add Acceptance testing plan for **each** requirement, getting ahead of  the requirements
     - Repeatable tests, descriptive
     - Include boundary tests